 Things you’ll need: Different flavored foods

-You can fill a plate with foods of various categories, both sweet and savory.
-For example, a candy would work for a sweet taste, lemons for sour, kale or arugula for bitter, fries for salty, broth or a cooked mushroom for savory, etc.
+You can fill a plate with foods of various sweet and savory categories.
+For example, candy would work for a sweet taste, lemons for sour, kale or arugula for bitter, fries for salty, broth or a cooked mushroom for savory, etc.

 Skills learned: Taste differentiation, recall